kosukit/cs411-queryur/doc/ProjectDocument.md

 Technically Challenging Function: Implementing a nutrition analysis functionality that evaluates user-generated recipes and provides personalized dietary recommendations and recipes based on the student's nutritional goals.
 # Usefulness Description of Your Application
 Why Useful: This application will support students looking to improve their dietary habits, promoting better health and well-being.
-It will offer insights into the nutritional value of user-generated recipes and help students make informed food choices.
+It will offer insights into the nutritional value of user-generated recipes and help students make better-informed food choices.

 Basic Functions: Users can create and share recipes, input ingredients, track their nutritional intake, and receive personalized dietary recommendations.
 Community features will allow users to share recipes.